A rotation turns a shape.

 ) at the origin

-- All points move in a circle around the center.
+All points move in a circle around the centre of rotation.

-- Each point in the rotated shape (image) is the same distance from the center as the original shape (object).
+Each point in the image is the same distance from the centre of rotation as the object.

-ROTATED SHAPES ARE CONGRUENT SHAPESIf a shape can be transformed to another using only rotation, then the two shapes are congruent.
+If a shape can be transformed to another using only rotation, then the two shapes are congruent

 Congruent shapes have the same size, line lengths, angles and areas.